DataDog/integrations-extras/signl4/README.md

 ![SIGNL4 Webhook][3]

-6. Copy-paste the following JSON in the text box under the **Payload** section:
+4. Copy-paste the following JSON in the `Payload` text box:

     ```json
 	{